Blogger's death stirs political hornet's nest in Iran

 “They killed him and handed me back his body,” Eshqi said in an interview with the pro-opposition Saham News website.

-On December 13, a small crowd of friends, neighbors and family gathered to commemorate the fortieth day after Beheshti’s death at his gravesite.
-The previous day security agents tore up notices about the ceremony in the neighborhood, Beheshti’s sister Sahar told Kalame, another opposition website.
+On Dec.
+13, a small crowd of friends, neighbours and family gathered to commemorate the fortieth day after Beheshti’s death at his gravesite.
+The previous day security agents tore up notices about the ceremony in the neighbourhood, Beheshti’s sister Sahar told Kalame, another opposition website.

 Videos of the event posted online show Eshqi, Beheshti’s mother, holding his picture and shouting “I‘m proud of my son” and “My son’s killers must be executed.”
 Police later attacked the crowd and beat Eshqi, wounding her leg, Sahar said.